jakariyaa/jakariyaa/README.md

 <h3 align="center">A Passionate Developer from Bangladesh</h3>
 <p align="center">Technology has always fascinated me.
 Studying Computer Science Engineering fueled my passion for software development and problem-solving.
 I love diving into new tech stacks, automating workflows, and building projects that solve real-world problems.
 From full-stack development to DevOps and open-source, I enjoy experimenting and learning.
-For me, coding isn’t just writing programs—it’s about creating impactful solutions.
+For me, coding isn’t just writing programs — it’s about creating impactful solutions.
 As technology evolves, so does my curiosity.
 I’m always excited to build, learn, and push my limits in the world of software development.</p>

 <div align="center">
   <img src="https://techstack-generator.vercel.app/java-icon.svg" alt="icon" width="50" height="50" />